-- b) The main outcome of the hazard assessment does not fall under 2a and there is one or more relevant adverse effects but the available data are insufficient to derive a reliable exposure limit value.
+- risk levels established on an EU-wide basis (a binding OEL can be adopted by the decision makers)16. - b) The main outcome of the hazard assessment does not fall under 2a and there is one or more relevant adverse effects but the available data are insufficient to derive a reliable exposure limit value.
 Thus, no overall OEL would be recommended for the chemical agent.
 The data gaps and uncertainties that lead to such an overall conclusion must be described. - c) Based on the available evidence the chemical agent is not hazardous for workers, or the available information does not allow a conclusion on whether the chemical agent is hazardous.
-Since a proposal for OEL is initiated the chemical agent will usually be known to be hazardous for workers, thus making this option an unlikely outcome in practise.
-This outcome of the hazard assessment is unlikely in practice since the Commission will normally request ECHA to develop a proposal for occupational exposure limits only when a chemical agent is identified to be hazardous for workers.
+Since a proposal for OEL is initiated the chemical agent will usually be known to be hazardous for workers, thus making this option an unlikely outcome in practice.